Burla-Cloud/.github/profile/README.md

 <figure><img src="/media/main_demo.gif" alt="" style="width:70%" /><figcaption></figcaption></figure>

-### A fully fledged data-platform any team can learn in minutes:
+### A data-platform any team can learn in minutes:

 Scale machine learning systems, or other research efforts without weeks of onboarding or setup.
 Burla's open-source web platform makes it simple to monitor long running pipelines or training runs.